TelemarkAlpint/slingsby/README.md

 You should now be all set to start making your changes.
 If you're not the dev lead, submit your changes as pull requests on GitHub, and dev lead will take a look at them, and hopefully admit your change into the repo.

+If you want to test files after the build step (like the output from uglify), you need the start the devserver with `DEBUG=False` in dev_settings.py and the `--insecure` flag to tell staticfiles to serve the files even though we're not in debug mode.

 About
 -----